Westinghouse Combustion Turbine Systems Division: Early history

-Westinghouse has a long history in the industrial and electric power steam turbine industry dating back to the late 1800s and early 1900s.
-The steam turbine manufacturing plant in Lester, PA was built in 1917-1919 greatly expanding the company's manufacturing capacity.
-"The South Philadelphia Works" as it was known become a key part of the original Westinghouse Electric Company's industrial complex, complementing other large factories in East Pittsburgh, PA, and Hamilton, Ontario.
+Westinghouse's history in the industrial and electric power steam turbine industry dates back to the late 1800s and early 1900s.
+The steam turbine manufacturing plant in Lester, PA was built in 1917-1919 and greatly expanding the company's manufacturing capacity.
+"The South Philadelphia Works" become a key part of the original Westinghouse Electric Company's industrial complex, complementing other large factories in East Pittsburgh, PA, and Hamilton, Ontario.

 Westinghouse history with gas turbines began in the early 1940s with the contract signed in 1943 with the US Navy Bureau of Aeronautics to develop the first US-designed jet engine].
 An outcome of this was the establishment in 1945 of the Aviation Gas Turbine Division, with headquarters in Kansas City, Kansas, until it closed in 1960.

 During the late 1940s, Westinghouse began applying its gas turbine technology to industrial land-based prime movers.
 A summary of the early applications can be found in an ASME paper presented by Westinghouse engineers at the 1994 ASME International Gas Turbine Conference in the Hague.
-It is entitled "Evolution of Heavy-Duty Power Generation and Industrial Gas Turbines in the United States" and it also provides good summary of the Westinghouse gas turbine technology development through the mid-1990s.
+It is entitled "Evolution of Heavy-Duty Power Generation and Industrial Gas Turbines in the United States" and it also provides a summary of the Westinghouse gas turbine technology development through the mid-1990s.
 The following compilation is based on information in that ASME paper as well as other sources as cited, and upon personal accounts of Westinghouse engineers who had direct experience or close connections to the material presented.